alexfrancisdev/wdi-project-two/README.md

 ## Future Content and Features
 There are a number of features I would add if I were to revisit this project or had more time:
 - Implement likes on posts
+- Hosting images using an API rather than relying on users entering url strings.
 - Following users
 - Better backend authentication
 - Password encryption